czbiohub/covidtracker_notes/submission_rejection/README.md

 3. Submitter is unable to check whether this is a bioinformatics artefact or a real frameshift, and choses to proceed with release of submission to global database.
 The sequences are released with a tag “frameshift not confirmed”

-GISAID’s data curation protocols do not permit the rejection of sequences with frameshifts.
+GISAID’s data curation protocols do **not** permit the rejection of sequences with frameshifts.
 In the event where the frameshift cannot be confirmed by the submitter, the sequences can be released on EpiCoV with a “frameshift not confirmed” tag.

 ===============================

 GISAID's approach is very reasonable: to alert people of potential errors, yet provide the option to submit the genomes as is without any additional work to check or fix anything.
-The problem is this information was not made clear anywhere and everyone felt burdened to "fix" their genomes that were not released immediately.
+The problem is this information was not widely known and everyone felt burdened to "fix" their genomes that were not released immediately.

-GISAID added an option in the upload process so people can choose between a few options:
+In practice, in the upload process people can choose between a few options:

 <img src="https://github.com/czbiohub/covidtracker_notes/blob/main/submission_rejection/documentation_images/gisaid_options.png" width="1000">